 Whether you are designing an app or a device, keeping these principles in mind helps us in the process of creating a product that feels right, works naturally and ultimately makes the user feel good about using it.

-A man should have principles, and so should a design team.
+Every person should have principles, so should a design team.

 You’re creating a product for users, not for yourself.
 Always keep the end-user in mind and think like they think.